cern-eos/eos/doc/using/squashfs.rst

    ls -la /eos/foo/bar

-To really use the contents of SquashFS images, clients have to install the package **cern-eos-autofs-squashfs**.
+To really have read-only access to the  contents of SquashFS images, clients have to install the package **cern-eos-autofs-squashfs**.

-All functionality is summarized using the CLI command:
+All functionality of the SqashFS CLI is displays using the help option:

 .. code-block:: bash